 We found that emissions estimates were consistent between two top-down mass-balance methods, providing confidence in these methods at a time when emissions reductions are needed.
 This finding is important because airborne methods are used to validate top-down and bottom-up GHG emissions and develop emissions inventories.
-The results of this study indicate that, We hen fundamental assumptions were met, the airborne mass-balance algorithms, SciAv and TERRA, produced similar estimates that agreed (3-25%) within algorithm errors-uncertainties (4-34%).
+When fundamental assumptions were met, the airborne mass-balance algorithms, SciAv and TERRA, produced similar estimates that agreed (3-25%) within 530 algorithm uncertainties (4-34%).
 The two algorithms disagreed when the fundamental assumption of a stationary emission plume was not met (F04).
 Having increased confidence in estimates from the two mass-balance airborne methods provides a more certain foundation for policy and regulatory decisions.
-Including airborne imaging spectrometer emission estimates in top-down regional budgets can provide additional information about emissions by capturing unknown sources, or large-sporadic emissions.
-The ideal approach for characterizing and estimating GHG budgets would include repeated measurements, using a combination of airborne methods (in conjunction with new spectroscopic measurements from satellites for larger, continuous regional estimates), and by using ground-based equipment for small-scale point source quantification (Hardwick and Graven, 2016; National Academies of Sciences, Engineering, 2018; Saunois et al., 2020; Nisbet et al., 2020; Rutherford et al., 2021; Cusworth et al., 2022).
-Observations that combine and cross-validate multiple monitoring methods at varying scales of sampling will provide the most accurate modeling, improve GHG estimation, and help reconcile the often-reported gap between top-down and bottom-up estimates.
-Continued advances in developing more accurate inventories will allow for more effective policy and regulatory decisions that target the contribution of CO2 and CH4 to climate change.
+Including airborne imaging spectrometer emission estimates in top-down regional budgets can provide additional information about emissions by capturing unknown sources, or sporadic emissions.
+The ideal approach for characterizing and estimating GHG budgets would include repeated measurements, using a 535 combination of airborne methods (in conjunction with new spectroscopic measurements from satellites for larger, continuous regional estimates), and by using ground-based equipment for small-scale point source quantification (Hardwick and Graven, 2016; National Academies of Sciences, Engineering, 2018; Saunois et al., 2020; Nisbet et al., 2020; Rutherford et al., 2021; Cusworth et al., 2022).
+Observations that combine and cross-validate multiple monitoring methods at varying scales of sampling will provide the most accurate modeling, improve GHG estimation, and help reconcile the often-reported gap 540 between top-down and bottom-up estimates.
+Continued advances in developing more accurate inventories will allow for more effective policy and regulatory decisions that target the contribution of $CO_2$ and $CH_4$ to climate change.